Galveston Island Fishing

 Jamail Bay Park - 1600 61st Street

-Overlooking Offatts Bayou, this recent addition to the public parks on Galveston Island offers free truck & trailer parking, a boat ramp, and a small landscaped park with covered picnic tables & barbecue grills.
+Overlooking Offatts Bayou, on the west side of 61st Street as you drive towards the Seawall, this recent addition to the public parks on Galveston Island offers free truck & trailer parking, a boat ramp, and a small landscaped park with covered picnic tables & barbecue grills.
 Open 24 hours.

 Where is the Best Place to Stay for my Galveston Fishing Trip?